 $50 daily transport allowance: You have to pay extra to enjoy this benefit if your car is stuck at the workshop.
 It’s only valid for your first 2 claims and only up to 7 days each time.

 Malaysia coverage extension: NTUC’s comprehensive car insurance policy automatically covers you when you drive to Malaysia.
-But if you often drive across the border with your family, consider opting for this extension which covers any other named drivers and passengers as well.
+But if you often drive across the border with your family, consider opting for the Malaysia coverage extension, which covers any other named drivers and passengers as well.

-How to get cheaper premiums with NTUC Income?
+How to get cheaper car insurance with NTUC Income?

 You know, I know, everybody knows that NTUC Income car insurance isn’t the cheapest.
 There are tons of new, digitally-savvy insurers trying to disrupt the status quo with cheaper premiums and more streamlined processes.